 Erected 2006 by Friends of Attapulgus High School.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Attapulgite / Fullers Earth (about 700 feet away, measured in a direct line); Attapulgus High School (approx. 0.2 miles away); Attapulgus Cemetery Inc. (approx. 0.3 miles away); Attapulgus Presbyterian Cemetery (approx. 0.3 miles away); Amsterdam, Georgia / Shade Grown Tobacco (approx. 3.4 miles away); Gragg Lumber Company (approx. 3.4 miles away); Charles James Munnerlyn / “Refuge” (approx. 8.1 miles away); Village of Fowltown (approx. 8.3 miles away).
+Attapulgite / Fullers Earth (about 700 feet away, measured in a direct line); Attapulgus High School (approx. 0.2 miles away); Attapulgus Cemetery Inc. (approx. 0.3 miles away); Attapulgus Presbyterian Cemetery (approx. 0.3 miles away); Amsterdam, Georgia / Shade Grown Tobacco (approx. 3.4 miles away); Gragg Lumber Company (approx. 3.4 miles away); The Village, the Pits, and the Dumps (approx. 3.4 miles away); Charles James Munnerlyn / “Refuge” (approx. 8.1 miles away).
 Touch for a list and map of all markers in Attapulgus.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on March 15, 2011, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 600 times since then and 2 times this year.
+This page was last revised on June 6, 2020.
+It was originally submitted on March 15, 2011, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 1,134 times since then and 221 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on March 15, 2011, by David Seibert of Sandy Springs, Georgia. • Bernard Fisher was the editor who published this page.